This book reminded me of the Alistair MacLean novels I used to

 leader.
 Things rapidly degenerate when a second death occurs, and greater suspicion falls on Jed.

-If I have any complaint with this story, its that the villan is a little too easy
+If I have any complaint with this story, its that the villain is a little too easy

 to spot.
-Ol' Alistair MacLean usually kept some big secrets right up to the last chapter, but in Dark
+Alistair MacLean usually kept some big secrets right up to the last chapter for a big final surprise, but in Dark

 Winter you will probably figure out what is going on relatively soon.
 But just because YOU know doesn't